loftytopping/PyBox/README.md

     files_exist = True

-The current version of PyBox provides you with an example.
-Specifically, it is based on the MCM representation of the degredation of [Alpha-Pinene](https://en.wikipedia.org/wiki/Alpha-Pinene).
+The current version of PyBox provides you with an out-of-the-box example.
+It is based on the MCM representation of the degredation of [Alpha-Pinene](https://en.wikipedia.org/wiki/Alpha-Pinene).
 The Alpha-Pinene mechanism file is stored within the 'mechanism_files' folder and referenced in the 'Gas_simulation.py' file through:

     filename='MCM_APINENE'